HimplHeap Entailment

 Abort.

-The tactic xchange M does accept a lemma or hypothesis M featuring
+The tactic xchange M will accept a lemma or hypothesis M with universal

-universal quantifiers, as long as its conclusion is an equality or an
+quantifiers, as long as its conclusion is an equality or an entailment.
+In

-entailment.
-In such case, xchange M instantiates M before attemting to
+such case, xchange M instantiates M before attemting to perform a

 Lemma xchange_demo_inst : ∀ H1 (J J':int→hprop) H3 H4,